USS Reasoner

 USS Reasoner (FF-1063) was a Knox-class frigate of the United States Navy, named in honor of 1st Lt.
 Frank S. Reasoner, awarded the Medal of Honor posthumously in the Vietnam War.

 Construction

-Reasoner was laid down 6 January 1969, by Lockheed Shipbuilding and Construction Company, Seattle, Washington, and launched 1 August 1970, cosponsored by Mrs. James C. Curry and Mrs. Robert Svingen.
+Reasoner was laid down 6 January 1969, by Lockheed Shipbuilding and Construction Company, Seattle, WA and launched 1 August 1970, cosponsored by Mrs. James C. Curry and Mrs. Robert Svingen.
 Reasoner was commissioned 31 July 1971, Cmdr.
 Francisco Velazquez-Suarez, USN, commanding.
 Her hull number, originally DE-1063, was changed in 1975.

 Class design and description

 The Knox-class design was derived from the Brooke-class frigate, modified to extend range and without a long-range missile system.
 The ships had an overall length of 438 ft, a beam of 47 ft and a draft of 25 ft.
 They displaced 4066 LT at full load.
 Their crew consisted of 13 officers and 211 enlisted men.

 The warships were equipped with one Westinghouse geared steam turbine that drove the single propeller shaft.
 The turbine was designed to produce 35000 shp, using steam provided by two C-E boilers, to reach the designed speed of 27 kn.
 The Knox class had a range of 4500 nmi at a speed of 20 kn.

 The Knox-class ships were armed with a 5"/54 caliber Mark 42 gun forward and a single 3-inch/50-caliber gun aft.
 They mounted an eight-round RUR-5 ASROC launcher between the 5-inch (127 mm) gun and the bridge.
 Close-range anti-submarine defense was provided by two twin 12.75 in Mk 32 torpedo tubes.
 The ships were equipped with a torpedo-carrying DASH drone helicopter; its telescoping hangar and landing pad were positioned amidships aft of the mack.
 Beginning in the 1970s, the DASH was replaced by a SH-2 Seasprite LAMPS I helicopter and the hangar and landing deck were accordingly enlarged.
 Most ships also had the 3-inch (76 mm) gun replaced by an eight-cell BPDMS missile launcher in the early 1970s.